Flaming sword (mythology): Abrahamic sources

 St Jophiel, stained glass at St Michael's Church, Brighton.

 St Uriel, stained glass at St James' Church, Ewhurst Green.

 The flaming sword is an attribute of both Jophiel and Uriel.

 According to the Bible, a flaming sword (להט החרב lahat chereb or literally "flame of the whirling sword" להט החרב המתהפכת lahaṭ haḥereb hammithappeket) was entrusted to the cherubim by God to guard the gates of Paradise after Adam and Eve were banished (Genesis 3:24).
 (Note: Brown–Driver–Briggs, cited by Hendel.)
 Scholars have variously interpreted the sword as a weapon of the cherubim, as lightning, as a metaphor, as an independent divine being, or even as a figurative description of bladed chariot wheels.

-In Kabbalah, the flaming sword represents the order which the sefirot were created in, also known as “the path of the flaming sword.”

 Dumah is an angel mentioned in Rabbinical literature and popular in Yiddish folklore.
 Isaac Bashevis Singer's Short Friday (1964), a collection of stories, mentions Dumah as a "thousand-eyed angel of death, armed with a flaming sword".
 The sword is otherwise associated with various angels, such as the archangel Uriel, Camael or Jophiel.